allkib/mercado-la-riqueza/README.md

 ## Form Integration

-The contact and questions forms currently log data to the console.
-To integrate with a backend:
+The contact and questions forms are connected to API routes (`/api/contact` and `/api/questions`).
+Currently, they log submissions to the console.
+To make them fully functional:

-1. Create API routes in `app/api/` directory
+1. ✅ API routes are already created in `app/api/` directory
-2. Update form submission handlers to send data to your API
+2. Add email service integration (e.g., SendGrid, Resend, Nodemailer)
-3. Consider adding email service integration (e.g., SendGrid, Resend)
+3. Optionally, save submissions to a database

 ## SEO Features